Dog Teeth Cleaning: How To Properly Clean Your Dog's Teeth

 Don't forget about the reward

-When you are done brushing, don't forget to reward your pet for their good behaviour.
-Give them their favourite treat.
+When you are done brushing, we recommend rewarding your pet for their good behaviour.
+Give them their favourite treat after you've finished brushing dog's teeth.
+Follow this procedure until it becomes easy for your dog.